kyovchev/bolt-task-addon/README.md

 - **Type B with force graphing** firmware is in the folder [./M5StickCPlus2-Arduino/GraphingTestTypeB/](./M5StickCPlus2-Arduino/GraphingTestTypeB/).
 By pressing the M5 button you can toggle the graphing display.
 This firmware is also sending the data via serial communication. [./M5StickCPlus2-Arduino/GraphicsTestTypeB/live_graph.py](./M5StickCPlus2-Arduino/GraphingTestTypeB/live_graph.py) is a Python script for visualization of the data.
 Read the comments in the beggining of the file for information about the usage.

+IDF and Arduino compatible firmwares for the fully assembled Task Board v2023 with the added Bolt Task Addon can be found in the folder [./TBv2023-Firmware/](./TBv2023-Firmware/).

 ## CAD

 The Bolt Task Addon can be 3D Printed.
 The STLs of the parts are in the folder [./STLs/](./STLs/).